Top

 EPIC FAIL #1: When I discovered the price discrepancy between the promo rates and the actual hotel rates on May 16, I immediately called your office but after one hour of constant tries, no one from your customer support answered the phone.
 This was a regular business hour, mind you — from 10-11 am, on a Monday.

 EPIC FAIL #3: One week later, on May 23, a certain Katherine called me up to say that Ensogo’s Country Manager saw the Ensogo problem post and that she was assigned to address my concern.
 I said good, I already emailed my complaint and I just want a full refund.
 She told me she has not seen the email I have sent.
 Surprise, surprise!
 Apparently, Ensogo knew of the problem because of the blog post (and no one seemed to have read the original email I sent to Hannibal).
 She asked that I forward the email to her so she can take a look.
-Now, the annoying part: she immediately requested that I remove the blog post I made about Ensogo.
+Now, the annoying part: she asked that I remove the blog post I made about Ensogo.
 Of course, I refused.
 I told her I’m not going to remove or edit the post unless they address my refund request.

 EPIC FAIL #4: On May 31, I received an email saying that my request has been approved: